CA Foundation Exam > CA Foundation Notes > Business Laws for CA Foundation > Chapter Notes- Unit 1: Nature of Contracts - 2

 Communication of Performance

-(i) from the viewpoint of proposer and
+1. from the perspective of the proposer, and

 Revocation of Offer and Acceptance

-(ii) as against the person to whom it is made, when it comes to his knowledge.
+2. As against the person to whom it is made, when it comes to his knowledge.

 The above law can be illustrated as follows: If you revoke your proposal made to me by a telegram, the revocation will be complete, as far as you are concerned when you have dispatched the telegram.
-But as far as I am concerned, it will be complete only when I receive the telegram.
+However, as far as I am concerned, it will be complete only when I receive the telegram.

 Ordinarily, the offeror can revoke his offer before it is accepted.
 If he does so, the offeree cannot create a contract by accepting the revoked offer.

 Example 64: A proposes, by a letter sent by post, to sell his house to B. B accepts the proposal by a letter sent by post.
 A may revoke his proposal at any time before or at the moment when B posts his letter of acceptance, but not afterwards.
-Whereas B may revoke his acceptance at any time before or at the moment when the letter communicating it reaches A, but not afterwards.
+Meanwhile, B may revoke his acceptance at any time before or at the moment when the letter communicating it reaches A, but not afterwards.

-An acceptance to an offer must be made before that offer lapses or is revoked.
+• An acceptance to an offer must be made before that offer lapses or is revoked.

-Revocation of proposal otherwise than by communication: When a proposal is made, the proposer may not wait indefinitely for its acceptance.
+• Revocation of proposal otherwise than by communication: When a proposal is made, the proposer may not wait indefinitely for its acceptance.
 The offer can be revoked otherwise than by communication or sometimes by lapse.

-Modes of revocation of offer
+Modes of revocation of offer:

-(i) By notice of revocation:
+1. By notice of revocation:

-(v) By counter offer
+5. By counter offer

-(vi) By the non-acceptance of the offer according to the prescribed or usual mode
+6. By the non-acceptance of the offer according to the prescribed or usual mode

-(vii) By subsequent illegality.
+7. By subsequent illegality.

 Summary

-Communication of offer and acceptance, and revocation thereof-
+Communication of Offer and Acceptance, and Revocation:

-ICAI Notes- Unit 1: Nature of Contracts - 2 | Business Laws for CA FoundationICAI Notes- Unit 1: Nature of Contracts - 2 | Business Laws for CA Foundation
+Unit 1: Nature of Contracts - 2 Chapter Notes | Business Laws for CA FoundationUnit 1: Nature of Contracts - 2 Chapter Notes | Business Laws for CA Foundation

-ICAI Notes- Unit 1: Nature of Contracts - 2 | Business Laws for CA Foundation
+Unit 1: Nature of Contracts - 2 Chapter Notes | Business Laws for CA Foundation

 Note: Agreement may be social or legal.
 Social Agreement is not enforceable by law.

-ICAI Notes- Unit 1: Nature of Contracts - 2 | Business Laws for CA FoundationICAI Notes- Unit 1: Nature of Contracts - 2 | Business Laws for CA FoundationICAI Notes- Unit 1: Nature of Contracts - 2 | Business Laws for CA FoundationICAI Notes- Unit 1: Nature of Contracts - 2 | Business Laws for CA FoundationICAI Notes- Unit 1: Nature of Contracts - 2 | Business Laws for CA Foundation
+Unit 1: Nature of Contracts - 2 Chapter Notes | Business Laws for CA FoundationUnit 1: Nature of Contracts - 2 Chapter Notes | Business Laws for CA FoundationUnit 1: Nature of Contracts - 2 Chapter Notes | Business Laws for CA FoundationUnit 1: Nature of Contracts - 2 Chapter Notes | Business Laws for CA FoundationUnit 1: Nature of Contracts - 2 Chapter Notes | Business Laws for CA Foundation

-The document ICAI Notes- Unit 1: Nature of Contracts - 2 | Business Laws for CA Foundation is a part of the CA Foundation Course Business Laws for CA Foundation.
+The document Unit 1: Nature of Contracts - 2 Chapter Notes | Business Laws for CA Foundation is a part of the CA Foundation Course Business Laws for CA Foundation.

 All you need of CA Foundation at this link: CA Foundation